 Watching as a loved one nears death can be a challenging experience; however, you should try to offer your support to the dying person.
 No matter the cause of death - cancer, lung disease, or heart disease - the experience can be frightening and painful for both parties.
 Understanding the signs of approaching death can help you better deal with the situation and be better able to offer support.

-Signals of Approaching Death
+Signs of Organ Failure and Approaching Death

-There are several physical and mental signs that are related to the body's functioning as a person nears death:
+There are several physical and mental signs that are related to the body's functioning as a person nears death.

 Loss of Appetite